 - Laying underground AC cable

-- Installation of all cable raceways, high voltage bus system and 2580 Power Modules (IGBTs) at both Pittsburg and San Francisco sites
+- Installing all cable raceways, the high voltage bus system and 2,580 power modules (IGBTs) at both the Pittsburg and San Francisco sites

-Following completion of the project, Cupertino served in a consulting role to provide additional post-construction maintenance and operations services to Siemens.
+Following the completion of the project, Cupertino Electric has served in a consulting role to provide additional post-construction maintenance and operations services at the site.